halide/Halide/README.md

 of LLVM, the previous stable version of LLVM, or trunk.
 At the time of writing, this means versions 19, 18, and 17 are supported, but 16 is not.

-It is easy to get a binary release of LLVM on macOS by using [Homebrew](https://brew.sh).
+It is simplest to get a binary release of LLVM on macOS by using [Homebrew](https://brew.sh).
 Just run `brew install llvm`.
 On Debian flavors of Linux, the [LLVM APT repo](https://apt.llvm.org) is best; use the provided installation script.
 We know of no suitable binary releases for Windows.